-Total assets and deferred outflows grew by \$7.1 million or 3.84%.
+Total assets and deferred outflows grew by \$8.4 million or 4.37%.
 Additions to capital assets, including work on the Capital Improvements Program (CIP), developer contributions, and other asset acquisitions were significant contributors to the overall increase.
-Additionally, restricted assets related to debt service were stable, decreasing by only \$257.
+Additionally, restricted assets related to debt service decreased by \$789,443, or 68.09%, largely due to the debt service reserve fund associated with the Commission's Series 2012 Bonds being liquidated in June 2022 as a result of those bonds' final redemption.

-Total net position increased \$7.8 million.
-This increase is attributable to three areas of the Commission's business: 1) Operating income of approximately \$5.8 million.
-2) Non-operating income of approximately \$100 thousand.
-3) Contributed capital of \$1.9 million recognized during the fiscal year.
-Unrestricted net position increased by \$9.4 million.
+Total net position increased \$9.9 million.
+This increase is attributable to three areas of the Commission's business: 1) Operating income of approximately \$6.6 million.
+2) Non-operating income of approximately \$1.0 million.
+3) Contributed capital of \$2.3 million recognized during the fiscal year.
+Unrestricted net position increased by \$11.4 million.